Chiropractic Assistant Continuing Education to Optimize Patient Outcomes

 • Fulfilling continuing education requirements: The online chiropractic continuing education course, Posture and Balance Assessment, Rehabilitation, and Motor Control Exercise, is appropriate for CAs, CCCAs and CTAs and might also apply towards their chiropractic assistant continuing education requirements.

 Approaches to providing posture rehab education include one-on-one sessions, group classes, and community outreach.
 One-on-one sessions can provide personalized instruction and guidance, while group classes can be more cost-effective and efficient for practices.
 Community outreach can also be a valuable way to educate patients and raise awareness about the benefits of posture rehab.
+Posture assessment, on the other hand, should be offered at each new patient visit, at each reexam, and at the end of care.
+Annual assessments are also another great service to offer.

 In conclusion, providing posture rehab education for chiropractic assistants is a smart investment for any chiropractic practice.
 It can enhance their knowledge and skills, improve patient outcomes and satisfaction, increase practice revenue, provide a more comprehensive approach to wellness, and fulfill continuing education requirements.
 Enrolling chiropractic assistants and other supportive staff in the online chiropractic continuing education course, Posture and Balance Assessment, Rehabilitation, and Motor Control Exercise, is a great way to ensure that they have the necessary knowledge and skills to provide the best possible care to patients.